w3c/wai-curricula/content/developer/developer-modules.md

 ## Foundation Prerequisites

-The developer modules are designed for students who have achieved the learning outcomes from the following subset of [Foundation modules](https://www.w3.org/WAI/curricula/foundation-modules/):
+The Developer Modules are designed for students who have achieved the learning outcomes from the following subset of [Foundation modules](https://www.w3.org/WAI/curricula/foundation-modules/):

 * [Module 1: What is Web accessibility](/curricula/foundation-modules/what-is-web-accessibility/)
   * Topic: Stories of People with Disabilities